Batavia (region): Renaissance

 In the Renaissance, the Dutch wanted to rediscover their pre-medieval Batavi culture and history.
 This common history raised Batavi to the status of cultural ancestors to all Dutch people (see The Batavian revival).
 They occasionally called themselves, or their things (Batavia), Batavians, resulting even in a short-lived Batavian Republic.
 The name Batavia was also taken to the colonies such as the Dutch East Indies, where they renamed the city of Jayakarta to become Batavia from 1619 until about 1942, when its name was changed to Djakarta (short for the former name Jayakarta, later respelt Jakarta; see: History of Jakarta).
 The name was also used in Suriname, where they founded Batavia, Suriname, and in the United States where the Holland Land Company founded the city and the town of Batavia, New York.
 This name spread further west in the United States to such places as Batavia, Illinois, near Chicago, and Batavia, Ohio.

+When the Pannerdens Kanaal was dug between 1701 and 1709, the easternmost tip of the Betuwe (including the towns of Pannerden and Lobith) was cut off from the rest of the region.

 20th century

-In the aftermath of the failed allied Operation Market Garden, the Germans attempted to retake the allied gains during the Battle of the Nijmegen salient but were unsuccessful.
-When the Pannerdens Kanaal was dug between 1701 and 1709, the easternmost tip of the Betuwe (including the towns of Pannerden and Lobith) was cut off from the rest of the region.
+In the aftermath of the failed allied Operation Market Garden, the Germans attempted to retake the Allied gains during the Battle of the Nijmegen salient but were unsuccessful.

+In the period 1940-1990, land consolidation took place throughout the area.
+This made further economies of scale and departmentalisation in fruit production possible.

 In 1995, a large part of this area had to be evacuated because the rivers threatened to overflow.
-This did not happen, but it raised the debate again about whether to reinforce the dikes.
+They did not, but the incident raised the debate again about whether to reinforce the dikes.